 Are you fed up with the low interest rates on savings accounts?
 You’re not alone, if you are.

-The good news is that the ASX is home to a large number of shares with generous dividend yields.
+The good news is that the ASX is home to a large number of shares with attractive dividend yields.

 National Storage REIT (ASX: NSR)

-Pleasingly, as large as it network might appear, management isn’t finished with its growth through acquisition strategy.
-In fact, since the end of FY 2020, the company has completed eight acquisitions totalling $139 million.
-In addition to this, management advised that its acquisition pipeline is strong and it is working to complete a number of development projects.
+Although it has a large network, management still sees plenty of room for growth through its acquisition and development strategy.
+In fact, since the end of FY 2020, the company has completed eight acquisitions for $139 million and is working to complete a number of development projects.